grommet/grommet/src/js/components/FormField/README.md

 **a11yTitle**

 Custom label to be used by screen readers.
 When provided,
         an aria-label will be added to the element.
-Should only be used when FormField does not have a child with a11yTitle property.
+Should be provided when FormField does not have a child with a11yTitle property.

 ```